 Bucket Brigade Devices (BBDs)

 Bucket brigade devices (BBDs, a.k.a. bucket brigades) are analogue delay ICs that “shunt” charge along a series of switched capacitors to create a delay.
+Moving charge from one capacitor to the next is not a simple process (if you connect two capacitors together in parallel, only some of the charge is transferred until the voltages are equal).
+Bucket brigades use a clever technique to completely transfer the signal (represented as charge) from one capacitor to the next.
+They do this representing the signal as an absence of charge, and a clever circuit which involves transistors and capacitors with one of their plates connected to the gate.
 This is a placeholder for the reference: fig-bucket-brigade-delay-basic-internal-schematic shows a basic internal schematic of a bucket brigade device.

 This is a placeholder for the reference: fig-bucket-brigade-delay-basic-internal-schematic was the initial design, but is suffered from a few problems, the most serious being poor transfer efficiency2.